 "If I had known I was going to receive such a warm welcome, I would've visited the Southern Water Tribe much sooner," he said with a small smirk.

-As if finally realizing what she was doing and how it must look to everybody else, Katara jumped away from him and laughed sheepishly.
+As if finally realizing what she was doing and how it must look to everybody else, Katara stepped quickly away from him and laughed sheepishly.
 Her face turned bright red as she tried to avoid looking at anyone, especially her dad.

-Zuko scolded himself mentally for opening his mouth since it made Katara move away from him, making his arms feel empty.
+Zuko scolded himself mentally for opening his mouth since it made Katara move away from him, making him feel empty.

 "Heh, sorry about that," Katara muttered as she began to play with the end of her braid.